SPF 60 that soaks in quickly, feels lightweight on face and body, and avoids the heavy, clingy finish that stops you reapplying.

 Banana Boat Light As Air Sunscreen Lotion SPF 50

-- Light feel that makes reapplication easier
+- Light feel makes reapplication easier

-- Rubs in fast for full-body coverage
+- Quick to rub in for full-body coverage

 - Less sticky than many water-resistant lotions

-- Scent is noticeable at first
+- Scent is noticeable during application

 - Can still run if you sweat heavily and touch your face